ChameleonCloud/docs/source/technical/daypass.rst

 Reviewing a Daypass Request
 ---------------------------

-After recieving an email with the daypass request, PIs and project managers can navigate to the review page by clicking the link in the email.
+After receiving an email with the daypass request, PIs and project managers can navigate to the review page by clicking the link in the email.
 Here, they will see all of the details submitted with the request.
 A decision can be made by choosing "approved" or "rejected" in the selector, and then clicking submit.